-Variable name az_bf_evb

-Data type Numerical

-Origin ВеН

-Detailed description This variable contains the number of employees in unskilled commercial and administrative occupations according to the Blossfeld classification of occupations.
+Variable label no. unskilled commercial and admin.
+Occupations Variable name az_bf_evb Data type Numerical Origin ВеН Detailed description This variable contains the number of employees in unskilled commercial and administrative occupations according to the Blossfeld classification of occupations.
 Detailed information on the Blossfeld classification of occupations can be found in the variable description az_bf_agr.

-Sensitive variable No

-Notes Due to the changeover from the Classification of Occupations 1988 (KldB 1988) to the Classification of Occupations 2010 (KldB 2010) the variable has significant gaps for 2011.
+Sensitive variable No Notes Due to the changeover from the Classification of Occupations 1988 (KldB 1988) to the Classification of Occupations 2010 (KldB 2010) the variable has significant gaps for 2011.
 From 2012 onwards the values of the KldB 2010 were recoded to the categories of the KldB 1988 (see Sections 4.6 and 3.1.5).